.APOCRYPHAL

 Note About Space Travel

-of Earth or Martian spaceships as being completely contradictory to the
+any mention of Earth or Martian spaceships as being completely contradictory

-Burroughs universe.
-Where Earthlings or Martians travel back
+to the Burroughs universe.
+Where Earthlings or Martians travel

-and forth by spaceship seemed at first to be quite contradictory to the
+back and forth by spaceship seemed at first to be quite contradictory to

-that the first official Barsoomian space expedition to Earth is launched
+establishes that the first official Barsoomian space expedition to Earth

-a few years later by Earth’s first expeditionary ship to Barsoom in 2024,
+is followed, a few years later by Earth’s first expeditionary ship to Barsoom

-19th or early 20th century seems ludicrous in the Burroughs universe.
+in the late 19th or early 20th century seems ludicrous in the Burroughs

-manage it well into the 21st century, there’s no chance in the late 19th.
+If they can’t manage it well into the 21st century, there’s no chance in

-‘Wrong Way’ Napier builds himself a rocket and flies to Mars in 1932, nearly
+Carson ‘Wrong Way’ Napier builds himself a rocket and flies to Mars in

-a full century prior to the ‘Moon Maid’ expedition.
-Now to
+1932, nearly a full century prior to the ‘Moon Maid’ expedition.

-be fair, he doesn’t get to Mars, but he does wind up on Venus, so there’s
+Now to be fair, he doesn’t get to Mars, but he does wind up on Venus, so

 in the earlier part of the 20th century, and perhaps even slightly earlier.

-of the World and "The Crystal Egg" from Mr. Wells, we must assume that
+War of the World and "The Crystal Egg" from Mr. Wells, we must assume

-technology from the Martian invasion was in fact cannibalized and might
+that technology from the Martian invasion was in fact cannibalized and

 We might also consider that in his writings, anti-gravity is a fact of